hivemq/hivemq-mqtt-client/docs/installation/android.md

 # Installation on Android

+The HiveMQ MQTT Client library is supported on Android 4.4 (API level 19) and higher versions.
+This covers almost 100% of all Android devices.

-To use the HiveMQ MQTT Client on Android, you have to enable the permission to use internet communication in the `AndroidManifest.xml` that is typically located at `$PROJECT_DIR/app/src/main/AndroidManifest.xml`:
+To be able to use the HiveMQ MQTT Client on Android, you have to grant your app the permission to use internet communication.
+You configure this permission in the `AndroidManifest.xml` that is typically located at `$PROJECT_DIR/app/src/main/AndroidManifest.xml`:

 ```xml
 <manifest>